alexandraveres7/DuDe-Relations-Plugin/README.md

 The reason for this project is to analyse a project folder of your choice by obtaining relations between files with the same duplicated code and seeing them graphically represented in DX Platform.

 <h2 >Screenshots</h2>
+In DX Platform Relations you would get something like this:

 ![HIERARCHICAL EDGE BUNDLING](/graph1.png)